ruggeri/tech-notes/randos/gpu-notes.md

 will be in their "desktop supercomputer" appliance, and also in a rack mounted form.

+## TPU

+The first generation seems mostly to benefit from a systolic matrix multiplication unit.
+It does INT8 math, and is basically only used for inference, since the accuracy is too low to reliably follow a gradient.
+It theoretically can do 92 TOPS/sec; we don't say TFLOPS/sec because that's *floating point*.
+The K80 can do 2.8 TFLOPs/sec of floating point, while a Haswell 18 core can do 2.6 INT8 ops.

+BTW, that K80 perf number may be bullshit.
+That's the FP32 number I'm almost sure; the FP16 is 8.73 TFLOPs.
+Wait, they turned off boost mode, which dropped the perf.
+They also computed based on a single die vs dual die, which halves the TFLOPs.
+Why did they do that?

+It seems like Google doesn't really want you to do training; they're fine selling you inference.
+This is maybe for rent in the GCE cloud, possibly.

 ## Random

 It appears that SLI is not an important feature.
 SLI is about